kubernetes/website/content/en/blog/_posts/2022-4-26-kubernetes-release-1.24.md

 ## Major Themes

 ### Dockershim Removed from kubelet
-After an initial deprecation in v1.20, the dockershim has been removed from the kubelet in favor of runtimes that comply with the Container Runtime Interface (CRI) designed for Kubernetes.
-From v1.24 and up, if you are currently relying on Docker Engine as your container runtime, you will need to either use one of the other supported runtimes (such as containerd or CRI-O) or use cri-dockerd.
+After an initial deprecation in Kubernetes 1.20, the dockershim has been removed from the kubelet in favor of runtimes that comply with the Container Runtime Interface (CRI) designed for Kubernetes.
+From Kubernetes 1.24 and up, if you are currently relying on Docker Engine as your container runtime, you will need to either use one of the other supported runtimes (such as containerd or CRI-O) or use cri-dockerd.
 For more information about ensuring your cluster is ready for this removal, please see [this guide](/blog/2022/03/31/ready-for-dockershim-removal/).

 ### CNI Version-Related Breaking Change
 Before you upgrade to Kubernetes 1.24, if you use a [Container Network Interface (CNI)](https://github.com/containernetworking/cni) network plugin that complies with CNI versions earlier than v1.0.0 and you plan to use any of the following container runtimes, you must specify the CNI version as described in [Declaring the CNI version of your plugin](TBD).
 Otherwise, your network will break.